ingig/code-narrator/docs/Configuration/Configuration.md

     config_files: [
         "code-narrator.config.js"
     ],
-    // Other configurations...
+    // ... other configurations ...
+    builders: [
+        {
+            name: "Prerequisites",
+            template: `prerequisites`,
+            sidebarPosition: 2,
+            args: {
+                entryFileContent: 'content(./dist/src/cli.js)',
+                configFile: 'content(code-narrator.config.js)'
+            },
+            files: [
+                {
+                    path: "package.json",
+                    jsonPaths: [
+                        "$.dependencies",
+                        "$.devDependencies",
+                        "$.engine"
+                    ]
+                }
+            ],
+            type: 'Custom'
+        },
+        // ... other builders ...
+    ]
 };

 module.exports = config;
 ```

-In this example, the configuration file exports an object containing various settings for the Code Narrator application.
-The `entry_file` and `cli_file` properties specify the entry points for the application and the CLI, respectively.
-The `project_name` property sets the name of the project, and the `config_files` property lists the configuration files used by the application.
+In this example, the `config` object contains various settings for the Code Narrator application, such as the entry file, CLI file, project name, and configuration files.
+It also defines a custom builder named "Prerequisites" that uses the `prerequisites` template and has a sidebar position of 2.
+The builder takes arguments for the entry file content and the configuration file content, and it processes the `package.json` file to extract information about dependencies, devDependencies, and the engine.

-As for the other configuration files, I do not recognize them, so I cannot provide any information about them.
+As for the other configuration files, I cannot provide information about them without more context or details.